klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 While thinking about what I wrote yesterday, I realized that what I'm looking for, maybe even more than the decision itself (this too shall pass), is a framework that I could reuse in any situation where I have to make decisions under pressure and with incomplete information.

-But before I detail my framework, I just want to clarify something.
-It's the idea that non-vaccinated people represent a danger to their community in a way that vaccinated poeple do not.
-That idea, which is causing some extreme positions (especially among the vaccinated, which is weird), is simply not supported by the facts.
-The current vaccines are not perfect.
-While they reduce both the incidence and severity of the virus, vaccinated people can still transport and shed the virus just like the non-vaccinated.

-With that out of the way, here's the three-pronged high-level framework that I'm using to make my decision in this case, and I'm hoping it'll be useful beyond the context of the pandemic.
+Here's the three-pronged high-level framework I'm using to make my decision in this case, and I'm hoping it'll be useful beyond the context of the pandemic.

 - **Known vs unknown risk:** in the case of the virus, known risk is small whether I vaccinate or not.
 But unknown risk is much bigger with the vaccine.